JanhviMaddeshiya/MyApp/README.md

 Continuous Deployment
 Extended the CI/CD pipelines to include deployment stages for the Go, Next.js, and WordPress components.
-Set up automatic deployment to a staging environment for successful builds.
+Set up automatic docker image creation and pushed it on my dockerhub.

 Documentation
 Updated the README.md file with instructions on setting up and running the extended application locally.